 The genus, species and strain of the microorganism (e.g Lactobacillus acidophilus NCFM®) is important.
 Many products list only the genius and species, but different strains provide different benefits and therefore a reputable company will list these with the entire name.
+Research shows the important of strain specificity in relation to safety of probiotics9.
 Find out more about the difference between species and strains in this article: Are all types (strains) of friendly bacteria the same?

 At the end of the day, the safest probiotic for you is going to be the one that is most tailored for your needs.
 If you have constipation and you are taking a probiotic intended for those with diarrhoea, whilst it should not have any particularly negative effects, this is possibly not the best option.
 So make sure you are looking at a probiotic which has, ideally, been tested in people like you.

 Some probiotics may contain allergens such as soya, dairy etc, others don’t.
 Of course when it comes to safety, if you are allergic to certain foods and ingredients, check the allergens by reading the packaging, and contacting the company if in doubt.

 What is GRAS?
 GRAS is a regulation that comes under the Federal food, drugs and cosmetics Act in the USA, and denotes when a ‘substance is generally recognized, among qualified experts, as having been adequately shown to be safe under the conditions of its intended use’.